Ooohweeee, you are going to be ADDICTED to this keto fried green beans recipe!

 - Use different kinds of beans: try flat beans or snow peas!
 Keep in mind, green beans are significantly lower in carbs than other varieties (check out my guide to low carb beans more info).

 - Try out different types of spices: garlic powder, cayenne pepper, onion powder, red pepper flakes, Mexican spices, Asian spices, etc. You get it!

 - Bake instead of fry: We tested this but didn’t love it as much (can’t beat fried!).
 But I know some of you will prefer a baked variation: you’ll want to dip the green beans in a whisked egg, then in a combo of half grated parm and half pork rinds crumbs.
 Similar to Parmesan Crisps, the low carb cheese crisps in the oven.
 You can use other types of cheese, however, it tends to get melt together into more of a low carb green bean casserole.
 (But is that bad?!?)

 Keto Fried Green BeansPrint Recipe Pin Recipe

 - Heat oil to 375 F and line a large plate with paper towels.

-- In a wide-mouthed bowl, combine the whey protein isolate (3/4 cup), salt (1 teaspoon), xanthan gum (1 teaspoon), and baking powder.
+- In a wide-mouthed bowl, combine unflavored whey protein isolate (3/4 cup), salt (1 teaspoon), xanthan gum (1 teaspoon), and baking powder (2 teaspoons).

-- Add the soda water and egg.
+- Add the soda water (6 tablespoons) and egg (1).
 Use a rubber spatula to fully incorporate.

-- Working in batches, use tongs to add a handful of green beans to the coating, then into the preheated oil.
+- Working in batches, use tongs to add a handful of green beans (1 pound) to the coating, then into the preheated oil.

 - Allow them to cook for about 3-4 minutes, you'll know they're done once golden.